Ecosystem Awareness: Wildlife Tracking & Foraging

 Exact details TBD.
 Mark & Jazmen will scout for the best area to take this class in the week prior to the event and notify all registered participants.

-Please join naturalist, Jazmen Yoder (Northwest Natura) and expert wildlife tracker, Mark Thompson for an immersive day of exploration focused on wildlife track and sign in a stunning landscape near the Nooksack River.
-This hands-on course is designed for nature enthusiasts, aspiring naturalists, and anyone curious about the “big picture” of our local ecosystems.
-We will look at tracks and signs left by local wildlife, identify the plants they’re foraging, and search for signs of wildlife-fungi foraging.
-We will also have the opportunity to hunt for edible mushrooms while we’re in the woods.
+Please join naturalist, Jazmen Yoder (Northwest Natura) and expert wildlife tracker, Mark Thompson for an immersive day of exploration focused on wildlife track and sign and foraging skills.
+This course is designed for nature enthusiasts, aspiring naturalists, and anyone curious about the “big picture” of our local ecosystems, and improving their skills in identifying plants and wildlife track and sign.
 This will be a fun course with tons of educational content!

 Space is limited!